Condon’s debut collection of poetry

 was selected by Marcus Jackson as the winner of the Charles B. Wheeler Poetry Prize and will be published by Ohio State University Press in 2020.

-If you’re interested in reviewing Praying Naked or booking an event on your campus, please contact Katie at katiecondon2 [at] gmail [dot] com.
+If you’re interested in reviewing Praying Naked, contact Katie at katiecondon2 [at] gmail [dot] com.

 I’ve never let a man love me